 Whether the precise cause could be millennials’ verdict that helmets are not an appealing accessory or whether because they feel as if they’re invincible and that what happens to others will not happen to them, the risk of serious harm in an e-scooter accident is real and present.

-With the sheer volume of traffic on California roadways even in “sleepy” California communities, any e-scooter ride could end with tragedy and injury.
+With the sheer volume of traffic on roadways, even in “sleepy” communities, any e-scooter ride could end with tragedy and injury.
 Wearing a helmet does not prevent an e-scooter accident from occurring, but it can play a tremendous role in limiting the severity of injuries you suffer.
 A properly fitted helmet made form appropriate materials can help prevent you from suffering a traumatic brain injury or a head injury.
 The $30 or $40 spent on headgear that can, admittedly, be unfashionable is a much better bargain than missing days or weeks from worth and being saddled with thousands of dollars or more in medical bills and costs.

 Everyone can benefit from wearing an appropriate helmet while jumping on a bicycle, scooter, or e-scooter.
 Even if you consider yourself an adept e-scooter rider, you can’t predict the actions of drivers and even other pedestrians, whose negligent actions may cause a wreck or accident.
 Prevention is a much more economical and smarter course of action than attempting to put your life back together after an e-scooter accident.